mrshll1001/thesis/src/designing_accounting_tools.md

 1. Determining the full URL to send data to, based off of the URI Schema and the domain name
 2. Translating its data entries into the QA standard based off of the JSON Schema outlines above, including URIs to any media.
-3. Sending the data entry with a HTTP POST request containing the JSON-encoded entry.
+3. Sending the data entry with a HTTP POST request containing a *single* JSON-encoded entry.
+4. Repeating step 3 for all data entries.
-4. (optional) If the data entry contains media that is stored locally (e.g. on a phone), send the media separately.
+5. (conditional) If the data entry contains media that is stored locally (e.g. on a phone), send the media separately.

+It is simple to determine the target URL for the data based off the URI schema outlined above.
+Given the URL `https://rosemary-accounts.co.uk`, the application knows from the schema to append the endpoint `/qa-data` to the domain; giving the endpoint as `https://rosemary-accounts.co.uk/qa-data`.

 ###### Sending Media and Entries with Media
 Given the decoupling of JSON data entries with the media item, a problem emerges with sending data entries that have media affiliated with them; since the URI for the media will not be known ahead of time.
 One solution to this is for the sender to await a response from the recipient so that it may wait and send the entry with an appropriate URI.
 Another is to agree on a way that URIs pointing to media are constructed, so that applications can independently calculate a canonical reference to the media for transmitting data.
 We went with the second [for several reasons](#LINK ME) **remember to link me**.